 AA4342 American Sign Language 2 (Fall) (3 undergraduate credits)

 ASL2 is a continuation of ASL1.
 This novice-level course is designed to continue development of American Sign Language expressive and receptive skills, grammar, vocabulary, cultural awareness, and related terminology.
 It expands the range of communication skills, with special emphasis on being able to convey prior knowledge in the new language.

 IS1321 Introduction to Ethnopsychology (Fall) (3 undergraduate credits)

 At our core, do all individuals think, feel, and behave in the same ways?
 How do psychology and culture interact?
 In this course, we will look at several major concepts in traditional psychology and consider the extent to which they may apply across cultures.

-IS1361 Introduction to Statistics (Fall) (3 undergraduate credits)
+IS1363-IN Introduction to Health & First Aid Practices (MayExt) (3 undergraduate credits)

 There will be a 1-week INTENSIVE in the second half of May.